If you are seeking help for a drinking problem, call our 24-hour hotline:

-Would you like to receive the AAIG Bulletin each month in your e-mail?
-Please

-  visit our Subscriptions page for more information.
+- Would you like to receive the AAIG Bulletin each month in your e-mail?
+Please visit our Subscriptions page for more information.

-  - Your Intergroup is looking for individuals to serve as Committee chairs for

-  the Activities Committee.
-For information about all of our committees, see our
+- Your Intergroup is looking for individuals to serve as Committee members for our Committees, including the Activities Committee.
+For information about all of our committees, see our Committees webpage.

-  Committees webpage.
 Please contact the Intergroup if you are interested.

 - We added a list of non-English speaking meetings